wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 of pipelined, Out-of-Order execution.
 We will also give a brief discussion on other types of cores, such as simple core and timing core.

+As mentioned in the previous article, zSim is implemented as a binary instrumentation library using the PIN framework.
+Simulation is started by invoking the PIN executable with the path of both the zSim library (called a "pintool") and the path of the application.
+The PIN executable then loads the application binary into memory, before it instruments the binary using directives (called "instrumentation routines") provided by the pintool.
+Instructions in the simulated binary is still executed by the native hardware, except that at certain points, such as load/store instructions, basic block boundaries, system calls, etc., the control will be transferred to the simulator for various purposes.
+These routines that are executed in the run time is called "analysis routines", in which the timing model of zSim is implemented.
+We do not cover the details of instrumentation.
+Instead, in this short introduction, we concentrate on, at a high level, how the simulated application interacts with zSim and how controls are transferred between the simulator and the binary.

+### Basic Block Instrumentation